 - 1. Optimizing the mapping approach for efficiency like QOM does decreases the overall mapping quality.
 If ontologies are not too large one might prefer to rather avoid this. - 2.
-Labels are very important for mapping, if not the most important feature of all, and alone already return very satisfying results.

-- 3. Using an approach combining many features to determine mappings clearly leads to significantly higher quality mappings. - 4.
+Labels are very important for mapping, if not the most important feature of all, and alone return very satisfying results. - 3.
+Using an approach combining many features to determine mappings clearly leads to significantly higher quality mappings. - 4.
 The Quick Ontology Mapping approach shows very good results.
-Quality is lowered only marginally, thus supporting our hypothesis. - 5.
-QOM is faster than standard prominent approaches by a factor of 10 to 100 times.
+Quality is lowered only marginally. - 5.
+QOM is with a factor of 10 to 100 times faster than standard prominent approaches.